dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Christian Seberino:**
-okay
-okay so and then that would be that would help with the security okay understeer
+okay so and then that would be that would help with the security understeer

 **Manuel Sabin:**
-oh and also the randomness is
+and also the randomness is
 really generated based on the contents of your block so if you try to alter a transaction that would change the random